 Can a SOC analyst work remotely?

-More and more organizations are offering remote positions for SOC analysts, especially after the pandemic, although some highly regulated environments may require physical presence.
+More and more organizations are offering remote positions for SOC analysts.
+Some highly regulated environments may require physical presence for the most sensitive work.

 - Books: “Blue Team Field Manual,” “Practical Malware Analysis” by Michael Sikorski